joyfill/components-ios/README.md

 ```

-6. Then add these onChange, onBlur and onFocus methods
+6. Then add these onChange, onBlur and onFocus methods inside your viewController file:
 ```swift

 func handleOnChange(docChangelog: [String : Any], doc: [String : Any]) {